ditrit/leto-modelizer-ai-proxy/CONTRIBUTING.md

 ## How to launch unit tests

-In order to launch the tests, you must be in the DataCollector root folder and from it, you have to launch the following command:
+In order to launch the tests, you must be in the root folder and from it, you have to launch the following command:
 ```sh
 pytest
 ```